There are all manner of problems (being an optimist, I rather use the term “challenge”) that we face each and every day.

 March 19, 2017 – March 23 | Orlando, Florida

-Join us at The Business Transformation & Operational Excellence World Summit (BTOES18): The largest gathering of progressive leadership-level executives within Business Transformation & Operational Excellence.
+The Business Transformation & Operational Excellence World Summit (BTOES18): The largest gathering of progressive leadership-level executives within Business Transformation & Operational Excellence.

 Be sure to use code: OPEXSOC upon registration to receive 40% discount!